stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/about-lab.md

 ![Storedog Services Map](./assets/services_map.png)

 Storedog's frontend-service runs the web application.
 It makes requests to discounts-service to display promotional coupon codes to shoppers.
-It also uses this service to validate coupon codes that shoppers use during checkout. frontend-service makes requests to advertisements-service to display product ads on the home page and on product pages.
+It also uses this service to validate coupon codes that shoppers use during checkout, and apply the correct discount to the order. frontend-service makes requests to advertisements-service to display product banner ads on the home page and on product pages.
 You can see a coupon code and an advertisement outlined in this screenshot:

 ![Storedog coupon code and advertisement](./assets/discount_and_ad.png)

+In this lab, we're going to use Datadog synthetic tests to ensure that discounts-service functions correctly after deployments, and that store-frontend displays the discounts coupons correctly on the homepage.

+Click the **Next** button below to create an API test.